Highlighting Manufacturing Innovation, Collaboration, and Education

 - Building innovation ecosystems to effectively collaborate on applied R&D, moving American discoveries into production

-- Empowering the next generation workforce through activities with national partners, such as the NIIMBL eXperience with HBCUs and BioFabUSA working with FIRST Robotics to develop a biofabrication experience for grade school students
+- Empowering the current and next generation workforce through activities with national partners, such as the NIIMBL eXperience to inspire diversity and interest in advanced manufacturing careers and America Makes working with NextFlex launched the Additive Edge project to introduce high school students to additive manufacturing.

-- A whole-of-government approach to strengthen American economic competitiveness and help ensure that what is invented here is made here by a skilled American workforce.
+- A novel approach to strengthen American economic competitiveness and help ensure that what is invented here is made here by a skilled American workforce.